IanAtDazed/ray-streamer/README.md

-# ray-streamer: Multiprocess data from a streaming API with ray.io
+# ray-streamer: Parallel processing data from a streaming API with Ray

 ## The Problem
 Imagine you need to stream rapidly changing data from a 3rd party API.